cadets/freebsd-old/README.md

 HyperTrace can correctly poke into guest memory with the right offsets for guest types, rather than using those on the host.
 Finally, the last script shows that HyperTrace can deal with collision of thread IDs in the kernel without being confused about namespaces across different guests (and the host).
+Furthermore, the timestamps gathered in the last script are in fact gathered on the host, so they don't suffer any of the traditional issues when it comes to time on virtual machines.